cbourke/ComputerScienceII/notes/1231-Spring2023/156/06-trees.md

 * Generally we will store data in each node
 * Operations (search, insert, delete) will always begin at the root node
 * IF we can define operations with efficiency proportional to the depth, we *may* be able to make them very efficient

+### Implementation (Java)

+* Demonstration

 ```text